Buying a House with Ungrounded Outlets

 Will an Ungrounded House Pass Inspection

 If you are buying a home with ungrounded outlets, it will not pass inspection.
 If you are buying a home with an FHA loan, the situation would need to be mitigated prior to closing.
-The exception to this would be an FHA 2o3k rehab loan where the repairs can be made after closing.
+The exception to this would be an FHA 203k rehabilitation mortgage loan where the repairs can be made after closing.

 If you are buying a home using conventional financing, you can still purchase the home but it is advised to ground the outlets or install GFCI outlets immediately.
 Suggested reading [Problems that Must be Fixed After a Home Inspection]